Plainfield South High School: Athletics

-Athletics

 The 2010 Boys' Bowling Team won the state championship, the first school in District 202 history to win a state title in any sport.
 The track team has had recent success, winning sixth place in the state finals in 2010.
 In the summer of 2016 and 2018, the school baseball team won the Summer State Championship.
 Plainfield South won the 2022 3A Boys State Cross Country Championship.